crashworks3d/Iron_Man_Servo_AM/README.md

 * Download and install the [SendOnlySoftwareSerial](https://github.com/nickgammon/SendOnlySoftwareSerial) library.
 * USB Micro cable capable of data transfer.
 ---
-### Modifying code for the Walsh 85 helmet or NeoPixels
+### Modifying code for the Walsh 85 helmet

+In progress.
+Instructions will be provided at a later date.

+### Modifying code for sound

+In progress.
+Instructions will be provided at a later date.
+### Modifying code for NeoPixels

 In progress.
 Instructions will be provided at a later date.